Brett-Kennedy/GermanTankProblem/README.md

 ## Motivation

 Considering the German Tank problem, intuitively, the largest serial number found has more signal than the serial numbers of the other parts found.
-But, it can be quite unititive that the best model could use only this information, ignoring the other serial numbers found, which do each provide some information.
+But, it can be quite unititive that the best model would use only this information, ignoring the other serial numbers found, which do each provide some information.
 For example, relying on this single serial number allows for situations where, instead of the last number found being roughly evenly spaced, the last number is unusaully close to the second-last serial number found, leading to an underestimate of N, or the last serial number found is unusually close to the true N, leading to an overestimate of N. Using the other other serial numbers could mitigate these situations.

 This notebook explores methods incorporating information from the other serial numbers discovered.